Jo – Office/Charity Manager (BSC)

 As a mum to children with specific health and educational needs I fully understand the importance of treating children as individuals.
 I enjoy working closely with children to encourage and support their development in their early years.
 My role as a key person at Pavilion means that I build special relationships with the children in my key group and help them to fulfil their potential.
 As an additional Designated Safeguarding Officer, I support the management team to ensure all children’s needs are met.

-Gina – Early Years Practioner (Level 2 Childcare)
+Gina – Early Years Practitioner (Level 3 Childcare), First Aider

 I have three children and it was through my son attending that Pavilion became so familiar to me as a regular parent helper.
 My son loved coming to preschool and as he required additional support, I always found it particularly important that all children are treated as individuals and that their needs must be met on that basis as his were at Pavilion.
 I could see the staff were absolutely dedicated to the children.
 The atmosphere here is lovely and the children are very happy – the environment is an extension of home.
 Pavilion provided everything I would demand as a parent, so I was happy to join the team.